DB-ERRSA/errsa-mc-knowledgebase/docs/learning-path/mod3.md

 You have completed this module if you can:

 - Name the four core operational plugins
-- Explain what each plugin owns
+- Explain what each core plugin owns
 - Identify which plugin a problem belongs to
 - Know when escalation is required